quicwg/base-drafts/draft-ietf-quic-http.md

 : A PUSH_PROMISE frame has been received with an invalid format.

 HTTP_MALFORMED_DATA (0x0D):
+: A DATA frame has been received with an invalid format.

+HTTP_MALFORMED_CANCEL_REQUEST (0x0E):
-: A HEADERS frame has been received with an invalid format.
+: A CANCEL_REQUEST frame has been received with an invalid format.

-HTTP_INTERRUPTED_HEADERS (0x0E):
+HTTP_INTERRUPTED_HEADERS (0x0F):
 : A HEADERS frame without the End Header Block flag was followed by a frame other than HEADERS.

-HTTP_SETTINGS_ON_WRONG_STREAM (0x0F):
-: A SETTINGS frame was received on a request control stream.

 HTTP_MULTIPLE_SETTINGS (0x10):
 : More than one SETTINGS frame was received.

 HTTP_DUPLICATE_PUSH (0x11):
 : Multiple push streams used the same Push ID.

+HTTP_INVALID_STREAM_HEADER (0x12):
+: A stream header contained an unknown type or referenced an invalid stream.

+HTTP_UNMATCHED_RESPONSE (0x13):
+: A response stream referenced an invalid stream.

+HTTP_WRONG_STREAM (0x14):
+: A frame was sent on the wrong stream.

 # Considerations for Transitioning from HTTP/2